iOSMoonSand/ColorWeather/README.md

 # 5. Core Location
 In order to transform human readable addresses into geographic coordinates (latitude/longitude) I used Apple's [CLGeocoder](https://developer.apple.com/documentation/corelocation/clgeocoder) which is part of the `Core Location` library.
 This allowed me to retrieve coordinates which were then used as parameters in my web requests to the Open Weather Map API.

+# 6. Unit Tests
+No app is complete without writing bug-catching unit tests!
+Some of the more complex test cases were the network layer tests.
+It can be difficult to test this layer since its code is often asynchronous and it has an important dependency: the Internet!
+In order to get this done I created a mock `URLProtocol`.
+When we create a `URLSession` to initiate web requests, the session looks for what are called protocol handlers to know how to proceed with its tasks.
+By creating my own, passing it to the session object and injecting the session into the client, I was able to simulate a web service success and failure with mocked data in order to test my web client without having to connect to the Internet!
+This also avoids having to subclass `URLSession` which is another common (more tedious IMHO) approach to network layer unit tests.